FrancoisChaumont/helpers/README.md

 ```

 ## Testing
-Under the folder named *tests* you will find a test script ready to use and to experiment with.
-Works in web browser or CLI.
+Under the folder named *tests* you will find tests scripts ready to use and to experiment with

 ## Usage
 All functions are static method callable from the following helper classes: